the-moisrex/foresight/README.md

 the computer know what the user wants and just help them do it and also give the user a situational awareness of the system they're using.

+## Goals

+- Programming input devices to match your needs and wants.
+- Automation
+- Quick Actions
+- Creating models of your habits in order to predict the correct actions
+- A personal assistance that lets you focus and gives you the right information at the right time
+- Connecting related tools together to create useful pipelines of actions
+- Adding features to software that don't support them yet

+I understand these are a far reach goals, but we can't get there if we don't try.

 ## Features

 | Feature Name            | Description                                                              | Status |